Practical DDD in Golang: Module

 The folder structure in the diagram above represents my preferred project structure for implementing Domain-Driven Design in Go.
 While I may create different variations of certain folders, I strive to maintain consistent DDD Modules.

-In my projects, each Module typically consists of no more than four base packages: infrastructure
+In my projects, each Module typically consists of no more than four base packages: infrastructure, presentation,

 Hexagonal Architecture.